zyxrhythm/zyxw/README.txt

 2. Change the working directory to your server's website Document Root directory using the cd command.

-cd /afolder/anotherfolder/DocumentRoot
+cd /afolder/anotherfolder/maybeanotherfolder/DocumentRoot

 3. Clone this repo with the git command.

 git clone -b Alpha https://github.com/zyxrhythm/zyxw

-4. After step 3 a folder named 'zyxw' should be on the document root folder, copy its content to the document root by excuting the following command:
+4. After step 3 a folder named 'zyxw' should be on the current working directory, copy its content to the document root by excuting the following command:

 cp -R ./zyxw/* ..